thedofl/imageSequence.js/README.md

 #imageSequence.js
 ================

 Simple but powerful Image Sequence Engine.
+This would provides self-image loading handler and the most thinkable animation controls.

 Setup